rclasen/MyNode/README.md

 your own ones by inheriting from MyNodeItem or any of it's derived classes.

-There are also helpers (averaging, calibration for internal ADC refernce, ...) for common tasks available.
+There are also helpers for common tasks:

+* MyAssert: assertions without memory penalty
+* MyAvg: averaging of data
+* MyAdc: calibrated use of internal 1.1v reference for analog input
+* MyTime: time estmate hack as millis() doesn't increase during sleep

 ## Motivation